quicwg/base-drafts/draft-ietf-quic-http.md

 processed.
 Servers SHOULD NOT increase the QUIC MAX_STREAM_ID limit after sending a GOAWAY frame.

-Once GOAWAY is sent, the server MUST reject requests sent on streams with an identifier greater than or equal to the indicated last Stream ID.
-Clients MUST NOT send new requests on the connection after receiving GOAWAY, although requests might already be in transit.
-A new connection can be established for new requests.
+Clients MUST NOT send new requests on the connection after receiving GOAWAY, although a new connection MAY be established to send additional requests.

-If the client has sent requests on streams with a Stream ID greater than or equal to that indicated in the GOAWAY frame, those requests are considered rejected ({{request-cancellation}}).
-Clients SHOULD cancel any requests on streams above this ID.
-Servers MAY also reject requests on streams below the indicated ID if these requests were not processed.
+Some requests might already be in transit.
+If the client has already sent requests on streams with a Stream ID greater than or equal to that indicated in the GOAWAY frame, those requests will not be processed and can be retried by the client.
+It is RECOMMENDED that the server explicitly reject such requests (see
+{{request-cancellation}}) in order to clean up transport state for the affected streams.
+The client MAY also cancel requests which will not be processed.

 Requests on Stream IDs less than the Stream ID in the GOAWAY frame might have been processed; their status cannot be known until they are completed successfully, reset individually, or the connection terminates.
+Servers MAY reject individual requests on streams below the indicated ID if these requests were not processed.

 Servers SHOULD send a GOAWAY frame when the closing of a connection is known in advance, even if the advance notice is small, so that the remote peer can